 Go shopping on a budget, or work extra

 Living in Stockholm will allow you to experience Swedish fashion first hand with brands such as H&M, Acne Studios and Tiger of Sweden having stores in many of the city’s malls and shopping areas.
 But life as a student in Stockholm can be quite expensive, so it is essential to learn how to spend wisely.
 The most significant expense and the hardest one to control is accommodation.
 However, there are budget alternatives for most things required by over 80’000 students living in the city.
 Student discounts are available on everything from grocery stores and restaurants to sports facilities and public transportation.
-A student budget for one month in Stockholm is somewhere between SEK 6,760-10,460.
-This sum includes accommodation, food, medical care, insurance, travel card, telephone, internet, hobbies and leisure.
+A student budget for one month in Stockholm is around SEK 8,568.
+This sum includes accommodation, food, local travel, telephone, internet, hobbies and leisure.
 Exactly how much you’ll need each month will depend on your lifestyle, habits and where you live.

 Find a new hobby